oullin/content/engineering/2025-11-21-demystifying-the-go-maps.md

 It doubles the number of buckets.
 But copying all that data at once would freeze your program, causing a latency spike.

-Instead, Go uses **Incremental Evacuation**.
+> Instead, Go uses **Incremental Evacuation**.

 1. It allocates the new, larger memory.
-2. It keeps a pointer to the old memory.
+2. t keeps a pointer to the old memory.
 3. Every time you insert or delete a key, Go moves a small amount of data from the old buckets to the new ones.

 This spreads the cost of resizing over time, ensuring your application stays responsive.